matiasbattocchia/simple-grad/README.md

 So I put variables inside a `Rc<T>`.

-Some people store a reference to the tape into de variables, others, choose to do it into operations, not to mentions the ones who prefer a global variable.
+Some people store a reference to the tape right into variables, others, choose to do it into operations, not to mention the ones who prefer a global variable.
 I did it in operations because it was the thing that worked the best for my current Rust knowledge.

 ```rust